 - Real estate agents

 Experts hypothesize why the suicide rate is higher across the medical profession.
-One conclusion is that doctors and other healthcare providers have a higher rate of depression than is the case of the population more generally.
+One conclusion is that doctors and other healthcare providers have a higher rate of depression that is the case of the population more generally.
 Approximately 12 percent of male doctors are thought to be afflicted with depression at any point in time.
-About 20 percent of female doctors are believes to be suffering from depression at any time.
+About 20 percent of female doctors are believed to be suffering from depression at any time.

 Anxiety is also believed to be a more prevalent mental health issue among doctors and other healthcare professionals.
 Anxiety is believed to be a contributing factor when it comes to suicide among healthcare professionals.